Exawind/openturbine/_sources/developer/documentation.rst.txt

 Documentation Dependencies
 ```````````````````````````

-To generate the OpenTurbine documentation locally, several dependencies are required:
+To generate the Kynema documentation locally, several dependencies are required:

 * ``doxygen`` - For generating source code documentation
 * ``graphviz`` - For creating inheritance diagrams